General Editorial Policies

 Letters and opinion pieces represent the views of their writers and not those of The Phoenix staff or Editorial Board.
 The Phoenix reserves the right to edit all pieces submitted for print publication for length clarity, and factual accuracy.
 The Phoenix does not edit op-ed or letter submissions for content.
 The Phoenix also reserves the right to withhold any letters or op-eds from publication.

 The Phoenix does not accept anonymous submissions of letters or op-eds.
-The senior editors may choose to publish submissions without the writer’s name in exceptional circumstances.
+Nor will The Phoenix accept pieces exclusively attributed to groups, although individual writers may request that their group affiliation be included.
+The senior editors may choose to publish submissions with a group listed as the sole author without the writer’s name in exceptional circumstances.
 In no case will The Phoenix publish the name of anyone submitting a letter or op-ed with a request for anonymous publication.
-Letters may be signed by a maximum of five individuals.
-Op-eds may be signed by a maximum of two individuals.
-The Phoenix will not accept pieces exclusively attributed to groups, although individual writers may request that their group affiliation be included.
+Letters and Op-eds may be signed by any number of individuals, although for formatting purposes a full list will only appear online, not in print.

 Please submit letters and report corrections to: